chappidim/aws-glue-samples/README.md

  - [FAQ and How-to](FAQ_and_How_to.md)

    Helps you get started using the many ETL capabilities of AWS Glue, and answers some of the more common questions people have.
+Test commit

  - [Join and Relationalize Data in S3](examples/join_and_relationalize.md)